-Chapter Two--Preliminary Notion
+Chapter Tuo--Preliminary Notion

 You will note that this is something that Hegel would have opposed had someone asked him to state in a preliminary way what was his idea of notion at the time he wrote the Science of Logic and told you to wait to get to the end.
 In fact, Marx said the same thing in Capital when he insisted you must begin with the concrete commodity before you go off into general absolute laws.
 In this encyclopaedia, however, Hegel does give you a preview of what will follow.
 Some of it is in the form of extemporaneous remarks that he had made while delivering the written lectures.
 (All of the paragraphs which are in a smaller type than the regular text were spoken by Hegel and taken down by his "pupils.")
-He is showing the connection between thought and reality, not only in general; but in the specific so that you should understand how the Greek philosophers had become the antagonists of the old religion: "Philosophers were accordingly banished or put to death as revolutionists, who had subverted religion and the state, two things which were inseparable.
+He is showing the connection between thought and reality, not only in general, but in the specigonists of the old religion: "Philosophers were accordingly banished or put to death as revolutionists, who had subverted religion and the state, two things which were inseparable.
 Thought, in short, made itself a power in the real world..."